Model Averaging by Cross-validation for Partially Linear Functional Additive Models: Introduction

-The remainder of this paper is organized as follows.
-Section 2 presents the model setup and the model averaging estimator.
-The asymptotic optimality of the estimator is established in Section 3.
-Section 4 reports the Monte Carlo simulations.
-Section 5 illustrates an application to real data.
-Section 6 concludes our work with a discussion.
-The proofs and some simulation results are given in the supplementary material.
+The remainder of this paper is structured as follows.
+Section 2 introduces the model setup and presents the proposed model averaging estimator.
+The asymptotic optimality of the estimator is also established in Section 2.
+Section 3 reports the results of Monte Carlo simulations, while Section 4 illustrates an application to a NIR (Near Infra-red) spectra data.
+Section 5 concludes our work with a discussion.
+The proofs and additional simulation results can be found in the supplementary material.